srirambadri/Energy/README.md

 - MILP based optimiser for Smart EV charging station

 # Energy Price Forecasting
-- Time series forecasting using DARTS for predciting the day ahead energy prices in Germany
+- Time series forecasting using DARTS for predicting the day ahead energy prices in Germany